In June 2017, Fogarty's

 The Science of Stigma Reduction: New Directions for Research to Improve Health at the NIH campus in Bethesda, Maryland.
 The 3-day workshop convened U.S. and low- and middle-income country (LMIC) researchers, policymakers and program implementers, with a focus on reducing health-related stigma across disease areas, populations and settings.

-Forthcoming publications resulting from the workshop will detail case studies, articulate lessons learned, illustrate partnership strategies and set forth key research priorities.
+article collection published in BioMed Central resulting from the workshop details case studies, articulates lessons learned, illustrates partnership strategies and sets forth key research priorities.
 The workshop also expects to inform NIH investments and lay the groundwork for new partnerships.
 It has already informed a newly established Fogarty program,

 Reducing Stigma to Improve HIV/AIDS Prevention, Treatment and Care in LMICs; the first round of applications were due in December 2017.